jwaldmann/logical-juggling/README.md

 Why
 ---

-* it's an alternative to pattern generators controlled by drop-down menus
+* it's an alternative to pattern generators with fixed-form queries like <http://prechacthis.org/>
 * it's an application of things I research and teach (semantics of programming languages, compiler construction, constraint programming, SAT encoding)